BIMSBbioinfo/intro2UnixandSGE/sun_grid_engine_for_beginners/quickstart_and_basics.md

 - The last argument to qsub is the command to be executed  or script to be run.
 The qsub command, if successful, will print the job number to stdout.
 See [How to submit a job using qsub] section for more.

+### what is runJob.sh
+`runJob.sh` is a shell script that has the specific commands to run our program.
+It basically looks like a bash script on section 1.7 but it can have some additional variables that can be used to configure the resources that the job demands.
+Command line options explained above (**-V**,**-cwd** etc.) can also be declared in runJob.sh via special syntax.
+More on qsub in later sections.

 ##Specifying resources:###
 The main resources you will be asking for are CPU(slots) and memory.